jetpack-pizza/demo/content/working-with-source-code.md

 </p>

 ## Add trailing commas
-If your code includes multiple tree-shaped blocks, you can use the trailing commas to help the formatter implement the proper number of line breaks for the Flutter code.
+If your code includes multiple tree-shaped blocks, you can use trailing commas to help the formatter implement the proper number of line breaks for the Flutter code.
 To keep the format, add trailing commas at the end of parameter lists.

 ## Open a module in another IDE
 It is possible to open a module and modify its code in another IDE.
 To do so, find the ``android`` folder in your **Project** tool window, right-click it, and choose **Flutter | Open Android module in Android Studio** (the similar feature is available for the Xcode SDK as well).